-Revenues are generated from the sale of hardware and software products, development contracts, services such as maintenance, training, engineering consulting and system integration of Mercury software with third-party hardware.
+Revenues include hardware and software products, development contracts, services such as maintenance, training, engineering consulting and system integration of Mercury software with third-party hardware.
 Revenues from maintenance, training, engineering consulting services and system integration historically have not constituted a material portion of total revenues.
-Revenue from product sales is recorded upon receipt of customer purchase order or where applicable, a signed contract executed by both parties provided that delivery has occurred, customer acceptance is not uncertain and collectability is deemed probable.
-The Company accrues anticipated warranty costs upon shipment.
+Revenue related to products is recognized upon shipment provided that title and risk of loss has passed to the customer, there is persuasive evidence of an arrangement, the sales price is fixed and determinable, collection of the related receivable is reasonably assured and customer acceptance criteria have been successfully demonstrated.
+The Company accrues for anticipated warranty costs upon shipment.
 Service revenue is recognized ratably over applicable contract periods or as the services are performed.
-Revenue from contracts involving significant product modification or customizations that are eligible for the percentage-of-completion accounting method are recognized on an efforts expended basis.
-Changes to total estimated costs and anticipated losses, if any, are recognized in the period in which they are determined.
+For certain eligible contracts eligible under American Institute of Certified Public Accountants ("AICPA") Statement of Position 81-1, revenue is recognized using the percentage of-completion accounting method based on contract costs incurred to date compared with total estimated contract costs.
+Changes to total estimated costs and anticipated losses, if any, are recognized in the period in which determined.